Ryan Fitzgerald (ice hockey)

-Ryan Thomas Fitzgerald (born October 19, 1994) is an American professional ice hockey forward who is currently playing with the Lehigh Valley Phantoms in the American Hockey League (AHL).
+Ryan Thomas Fitzgerald (born October 19, 1994) is an American professional ice hockey player who is a forward.
+He most recently played for the Utica Comets of the American Hockey League (AHL).
 He was selected by the Boston Bruins with the last pick in the 4th round (120th overall) of the 2013 NHL Entry Draft.

 Early life

 Fitzgerald was born in Boca Raton, Florida, when his father Tom was a member of the Florida Panthers.
 As a result of his father's career, he grew up in Florida and Tennessee, before his family settled in North Reading, Massachusetts.

 Playing career

 Amateur

 Fitzgerald played for Malden Catholic High School of MIAA Catholic Conference and the Valley Jr. Warriors of the Eastern Junior Hockey League before committing to play for Boston College Eagles in the Hockey East conference of the NCAA.
 He was the 2012 MVP of the CCM/USA Hockey All-American Prospects Game.